Free Things to Do in New York City – 20 Amazing Activities

 Free Places to Visit in New York

-Beloved by both locals and tourists this almost 10-acre public Greenwich Village park is a beacon of neighborhood activity.
+Washington Square Park: Beloved by both locals and tourists this almost 10-acre public Greenwich Village park is a beacon of neighborhood activity.
 Known for its emblematic arch and its built to honor George Washington, this land of chess matches and buskers was once a marsh located near an Indian Village.

 Take advantage of one of the best free places to go in NYC, by spending a day uncovering the intricacies of this almost 200-year-old park.
 Cool off in the summertime under one of Washington Square Park’s spray showers, or scurry over to the Northwest corner to see the famous Hangman’s Elm, one of the oldest trees on Manhattan Island.

-Never forget.
+9/11 Memorial: Never forget.
 September 11th, 2001 is a day that will forever live in infamy.
-Honor the lost souls of the 9/11 terrorist attacks in when you pay your respects at the 9/11 Memorial.
+Honor the lost souls of the 9/11 terrorist attacks when you pay your respects at the 9/11 Memorial.
 Entry to the memorial is free and open to the public seven days a week from 8 a.m.–8 p.m.
 Located at the site of the former World Trade Center.

 The memorial’s twin reflecting pools measure nearly an acre in size and are the largest man-made waterfalls in North America.
 This stunning tribute of remembrance also includes a bronze parapet of every 9/11 victim’s name.
 To purchase tickets to the accompanying 9/11 museum, click here.

-Historic theaters, Superhero impersonators, and millions of flashing LED lights.
+Times Square: Historic theaters, Superhero impersonators, and millions of flashing LED lights.
 This mess of neon and glitter is a must-see for any NYC visitor.
 While tickets to a matinee will cost you big bucks.
 There are multiple free ways to entertain in this hub of creativity and commerce.

-Related Post: Romantic Restaurants in NYC: 18 of the Best for Couples
+Related Post: Romantic Restaurants in NYC – 18 of the Best for Couples

 Every summer TSQ Live returns to showcase hundreds of artists, performers, and cultural acts in Times Square.
 This year guests will be privy to over 80 free, open-air events across two stages, including DJ sets, live concerts, and dance workshops.

-Just a hop, skip, and jump from Times Square lies a verdant wonderland of grassy lawns, carousels, and free cultural programming.
+Bryant Park: Just a hop, skip, and jump from Times Square lies a verdant wonderland of grassy lawns, carousels, and free cultural programming.
 Bryant Park can be found between Fifth Avenue and Avenue of the Americas and between 40th and 42nd Streets in Midtown Manhattan.

 Make a date with this public space, and enjoy everything from free juggling classes to exercise classes.
 If you are lucky enough to visit the Empire City during the summer months, pack up a picnic and enjoy an al fresco spin on dinner and a flick when you attend Movie Nights.
 For 30 seasons, Bryant Park has enchanted film fanatics with outdoor screenings under the city skyline.

-A newer addition to the Big Apple’s public park scene, Little Island is a man-made nirvana that can be found at Pier 55.
+Little Island: A newer addition to the Big Apple’s public park scene, Little Island is a man-made nirvana that can be found at Pier 55.
 Designed by Heatherwick Studio, this charming green space effortlessly merges nature, art, and urban structure.

 Let the beauty of the sparkling Hudson River wash over you, as you take in the sunset from your seat in the amphitheater.
 Or, tap into your mediation practice from your perch on the boulder scramble.
 Admire the seasonal blossoms from the Akebono Cherry Tree or sway in time to the tunes provided by free musical concerts.

-Almost every inch of Central Park is recognizable from the Imagine Mosaic to the Bethesda Fountain.
+Central Park: Almost every inch of Central Park is recognizable from the Imagine Mosaic to the Bethesda Fountain.
 This 843 urban paradise of greenery may be the fifth largest park in the city, but it is widely considered a modern masterpiece of landscape design.
 Hosting more than 40 million visitors each year, Central Park’s free amenities and activities know no limits.

-Related Post: Things to Do with Kids in NYC: Top 27 Fun Activities
+Related Post: Things to Do with Kids in NYC – Top 27 Fun Activities

-Pack up a picnic and savor a dreamy lunch in Sheeps Meadow.
+If you’re looking for free things to do in NYC today, pack up a picnic and savor a dreamy lunch in Sheeps Meadow.
 Or watch hobbyists race miniature sailboats on Model Boat Pond.
 Let little ones scramble on the park’s many playground features, or plan for a saunter across the Gapstow Bridge.

 Delight in the drama of the Elizabethan era when you elect to attend free Shakespeare in the Park.
 This Central Park tradition is now entering its 61st season.
 And continues to bring world-class performances from Tony and Oscar award winners to the public.